solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 ---
 title: Transcode HTTP requests to gRPC
 weight: 30
 description: Explore gRPC transcoding and learn how to annotate your proto files with HTTP rules.
-You can then configure Gloo Edge to accept incoming HTTP requests and transform them into gRPC requests.
+You can then configure Gloo Gateway to accept incoming HTTP requests and transform them into gRPC requests.
 ---

-You can enable gRPC transcoding for Gloo Edge so that the proxy can accept incoming HTTP requests and transform them into gRPC requests before they are forwarded to the gRPC service.
+You can enable gRPC transcoding for Gloo Gateway so that the proxy can accept incoming HTTP requests and transform them into gRPC requests before they are forwarded to the gRPC service.

 In this guide, you learn how to:
-- Deploy a gRPC demo service and transform its gRPC API to a REST API by using Gloo Edge.
+- Deploy a gRPC demo service and transform its gRPC API to a REST API by using Gloo Gateway.
 - Annotate your gRPC proto files with HTTP rules.
 - Generate and encode proto descriptors.
 - Add proto descriptors to an upstream.